Debit Card Resources

 To activate your card or change your PIN, call 800-757-9848.

 If you need assistance with this, please call 800-287-0752 during regular business hours.

 Debit Card Fraud Protection

-To protect your account, we monitor your debit card transactions for potentially fraudulent activity which may include a sudden change in locale (such as when a U.S.-issued card is used unexpectedly overseas), a sudden string of costly purchases, or any pattern associated with new fraud trends around the world.
+To protect your account, we monitor your debit card transactions for potentially fraudulent activity which may include a sudden change in locale (such as when a U.S.-issued card is used unexpectedly overseas), a sudden string of costly purchases, or any pattern associated with new fraud trends around the world.)

 If we suspect fraudulent debit card use, we’ll be calling you to validate the legitimacy of your transactions.
 We wish we could call you personally, but we believe it is more important that we can respond quickly to help protect your debit card from fraud 24/7.
 Your participation in responding to our call is critical to prevent potential fraud and avoid restrictions we may place on the use of your card.

 - Our automated call will verify your identity by asking for your zip code.
-This is the ONLY identifying information you will be asked.

 - Our automated call will describe transactions and ask you to verify the recent transaction activity on your card.

 - You’ll be able to respond via your touchtone keypad.

 - You’ll also be provided with a toll-free number to call should you have additional questions.